16 Interesting facts about London Big Ben

 11. There are 334 steps to the top of the clock tower however it is not open to the public to use for viewing the city.

-13. The clock tower is actually a little slanted and leans slightly towards the northwest by 8.66 inches.
+13. The clock tower is a little slanted and leans slightly towards the northwest by 8.66 inches.
 This is due to some tunnel excavation close by.
-Since 2003, it tilts by almost a millimetre per year.
+Since 2003, it has tilted by almost a millimetre per year.

 14. The clock faces are over seven meters in diameter and are cleaned every five years by abseilers using soap and water.